 Picture books are so helpful at any age.
 These are a few notes on how this picture book can help with different ages.

 short text, colorful illustrations to keep attention, fun facial expressions, interesting character illustrations

 colorful illustrations, great text length to practice sitting still for an extended time, illustrations provide helpful context clues for text, pronunciation guide in the back allows for a simple introduction to a new language

 colorful illustrations allow for a great picture walk to see what the story is about before reading text, length of text is great for a one-time read for shorter attention spans, introduction to a new language

-fun story with colorful illustrations, retelling of a classic story (Little Red Riding Hood), fun recipe activity, simple introduction to a new language.
+fun story with colorful illustrations, a retelling of a classic story (Little Red Riding Hood), a fun recipe activity, simple introduction to a new language.